How to choose a heart of the house hospitality management firm

-The best firms have high employee satisfaction and employees with a sense of pride in their work.
+The best heart of the house hospitality management firms have high employee satisfaction and employees with a sense of pride in their work.
 They need to feel the company is looking out for them in all respects – from benefits to professional training and career development.
 Companies with training programs should be a must.

 - Financial stability.
 Try to find out about the ownership.
 Is this an organization that is well capitalized, that can invest in its personnel, and will it be around for the long term?